victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 ## Performance Evaluation Metrics
 These are metrics used to access the model with respect to different considerations.
 The table below gives the representation of the components of the evaluation metrics, defining the predicted and actual labels.
-It is referred to as the confusion matrix.
+It is referred to as the __confusion matrix__.

 |         |                 | Reference/Actual $(\text{y})$ |         |
 |---------|-----------------|-------------------------------|---------|